Top 10 Best Rifle Scope Reviews 2021 & Buying Guide

 5. Objective Lens

 The lens that is on the front of the riflescope is the objective lens.
 The amount of light that enters the riflescope is affected by the size of this lens.
 The bigger the objective lens, the more light will enter the scope.
-During cloudy weather, dusk and dawn, this is especially important.
-A larger amount of light gives the user better visibility, allowing targets to be seen during dark conditions.
+During cloudy seasons, dusk and dawn, this is especially important.
+A larger amount of light gives the user better visibility, allowing targets to be seen in dark conditions.

 6. Tube Diameter